-And before I ask you, it’s important to know that the reason I can ask is because I used to have this very bad habit.
-So there’s no judgement – ever.
+And before I ask you, it’s important to know that the reason I ask is because I used to have this very bad habit.
+So there’s no judgment – ever.
 Just promise me that you’ll be honest because we can’t heal if we’re not honest with ourselves and each other.

 We are a sisterhood.
 We get one another.
 We’re in a safe place and we are all connected.

-Get on with YOUR life and YOUR choices and let him make his.
-If he’s not coming home get busy doing something that makes you happy.
+Get on with your life and your choices and let your partner make theirs.
+If he or she is not coming home, get busy doing something that makes you happy.
 A bubble bath, cleaning out a closet, going for a walk, baking some cookies.
-Make a list of 10 things that bring you joy and do 1 thing every time you feel tempted to nag.
+Make a list of ten things that bring you joy and do one thing every time you feel tempted to nag.
 Meet your own needs.
-This will help you get back control over this disease not by trying to control him, but being accountable for YOUR choices.
+This will help you get back control over this disease not by being controlling, but by being accountable for your choices.

 You can do this!
 I am right here beside you reminding you – even in the worst of times – you’re not alone.
 I know how you feel.